CityOfNewYork/patterns-cli/readme.md

 Uses [Pa11y](https://github.com/pa11y/pa11y) to test the static output of HTML files in the **./dist** directory for accessibility issues.
 Issues are logged to the terminal.
 The default `pa11y` configuration uses the WCAG AA [accessibility standard](https://github.com/pa11y/pa11y#standard-string), aXe-core and HTML CodeSniffer as [test runners](https://github.com/pa11y/pa11y#runners), and adds the selector `[data-pa11y="disable"]` to that can be used to [hide elements](https://github.com/pa11y/pa11y#hideelements-string) that shouldn't be tested in the static output.

-A custom `pa11y` configuration could be used to enable or disable many of the avaliable [configuration options for Pa11y](https://github.com/pa11y/pa11y#configuration).
+A custom `pa11y` configuration could be used to enable or disable many of the available [configuration options for Pa11y](https://github.com/pa11y/pa11y#configuration).

 ---